Saboten Bombers

-Saboten Bombers is a 1992 arcade platform game developed by NMK and published by Tecmo.
-It would not receive a home release until it saw ports for the Nintendo Switch and PlayStation 4 as part of Hamster's Arcade Archives lineup on April 8, 2021.
+is a 1992 platform video game developed by NMK and published by Tecmo.
+It was released only in Japan in April 1992.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in April 2021.

 Gameplay

 Saboten Bombers is a single screen platform game in which the main characters are anthropomorphic cacti named Wanpi (1P) and Tsuupi (2P).
-The gameplay consists of throwing bombs at the enemy pests that infested a house where player cacti reside and avoiding being hit by bombs thrown by enemies.
+The gameplay consists of throwing bombs at the enemy pests that infested a house where player cacti reside and avoiding being hit by bombs thrown by enemies, in a similar manner to Taito's Bubble Bobble.
 However, explosions from players' own bombs pose a threat to players as well as enemies.
 Because players' bombs tend to move fast and bounce off walls during the game, throwing them carelessly are tantamount to suicide.
 There are a variety of enemies and colorful backgrounds.
 Some enemies can withstand more than one bomb attack, and some can escape bombs while still being swept away before explosions - both of which compel players to toss multiple bombs at them.
 Physical contacts with enemy minions do not kill players, but with bosses do.
 When all enemies are defeated, a stage is cleared, allowing players to move on to the next stage.
 The game consists of over 100 levels with every tenth stage featuring bosses, and also a versus mode in which the player competes against the computer-controlled opponent.
 The game has many collectable items, the most notable of which is the cake which gives the player an extra life after collecting eight pieces.